 Little Campbell Creek provides rearing habitat and fish access to wetlands and small tributaries along the stream.
 At its crossing of O'Malley Road, Little Campbell Creek flows underneath the roadway through a 0.914-meter (36-inch) culvert.
-The culvert outfall for Little Campbell Creek was perched two feet above the stream channel.
+The culvert outfall for Little Campbell Creek is perched two feet above the stream channel.
 Normally, a plunge pool below a culvert enhances fish passage, but in this case, a scour apron had been installed on the culvert.
 Both build alternatives will remove the scour apron and construct a step-pool outlet control structure to improve fish passage.
-Both build alternatives will impact the same length of the stream (culvert plus step pool).
-All in stream work will be done according to ADF&G permit stipulations.
+Both build alternatives will impact approximately same 20 m (66ft) length of the stream (culvert plus step pool).
+All in-stream work will be done according to ADNR permit stipulations.